microsoft/playwright/docs/src/trace-viewer-intro-csharp-java-python.md

 </TabItem>
 </Tabs>

-This will record a zip file for each trace, eg. `PlaywrightTests.ExampleTest.GetStartedLink.zip` and place it into the `bin/Debug/net8.0/playwright-traces/` directory.
+This will record a zip file for each test, e.g. `PlaywrightTests.ExampleTest.GetStartedLink.zip` and place it into the `bin/Debug/net8.0/playwright-traces/` directory.

 ## Opening the trace